melles1991/usecuewebsite/_posts/2017-08-22-running-jekyll-on-cloud9.md

 If you start with Jekyll and not run Linux as an operating system you might have some difficulties setting things up.
 If everything else fails (or you want a quick solution) you can try Cloud9.

 Cloud9 offers a full development environment in the cloud (running Linux).
 Their IDE is also quite good and their environments are also very useful for collaboration.
-Setting up Git is really simple (using the 'git clone' command).
+Setting up Git is really simple, using the 'git clone' command from the Cloud9 command line.
 With Cloud9 you will be able to work from any computer with a browser, without installing anything.

 Here is how it works: